FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 R16

 Lets add a Table of content to the document.
-The LaTeX command to add a TOC to a document is using \tableofcontents command.
-It is used at the point at which the table of content is to be placed.
-You then have to compile the input file twice to produce a text.
+The LaTeX command to add a TOC to a document is using \tableofcontents command and is placed at the point at which the table of content is to be placed.

-Any numbered section/chapter appear automatically in the table of content.
+Now, compile the document and look at the output document.
+It does not have the table of contents!

+We compile our LaTeX file as usual.
+On the first compilation only the "Contents" heading appears in the document, but the actual table does not appear.
+You will need to compile your document once more, for the actual table to appear in your document.
+On the first run, LaTeX has gone through your document and generated a temporary file (.toc), with the entries that should go into the table of contents.
+These entries are made, when you compile your document for the second time.

+Note that any section/block that has been numbered automatically appears in the table of contents.
+It is possible to get un-numbered sections, for instance a Preface or a Foreword section to appear in the Table of Contents.

 ..
 L17